theonlynick0430/optHIM/README.md

 ## Overview

 This repository contains implementations of various optimization algorithms using PyTorch for automatic differentiation.
-The library is designed to be modular, configurable via Hydra, and easy to extend with new algorithms and test functions.
-The repository is compatible with cpu, gpu and subclasses the native PyTorch optimizer for seemless integration.
+The library is designed to be modular, configurable via Hydra, and easy to extend with new algorithms and functions.
+The repository is compatible with cpu, gpu and subclasses the native PyTorch optimizer for seamless integration.

 ## Available Algorithms